 Restoring ecological diversity and ensuring sustainability of eastern Gulf of Maine fisheries and communities calls on the shared strengths of an array of deeply committed organizations, agencies and individuals.
 We are proud to partner with many colleagues in Maine and beyond and will highlight here four of our formal alliances: Eastern Maine Coastal Current Collaborative, Downeast Fisheries Partnership, Community Fisheries Network and Fish Locally Collaborative.

-Our partnership with nine regional high schools in the acclaimed Eastern Maine Skippers Program is featured in the Community Engagement section of this web site.
+Our partnership with nine regional high schools in the acclaimed Eastern Maine Skippers Program is featured in the Collaborative Education section of this web site.

 Eastern Maine Coastal Current Collaborative

 The Eastern Maine Coastal Current Collaborative (EM3C) is a project between Maine Center for Coastal Fisheries, NOAA Fisheries, and the Maine Department of Marine Resources to develop a research framework that supports ecosystem-based fisheries management in the Eastern Maine Coastal Current and its associated watersheds.
 An ecosystem-based approach provides a comprehensive and collaborative mechanism with the goal of improving the resiliency of coastal communities and the sustainability of fisheries.
 The ecosystem perspective recognizes that not only biological but economic and social interactions need to be considered to better understand the changes Eastern Maine may see over the coming decades.
 The partners agreed to a five-year cooperative research and development project, solidifying the collaboration through 2022.
 Learn more!